SuSonicTH/zigcat/README.md

 # zigcat

-As a lerning exercise to get to know zig I build a small command line tool that works like cat
+As a lerning exercise to get to know zig I build a small command line tool that works like cat.
+Most GNU cat commandline options are implemented.

+### Missing options (all depend on --show-nonprinting)
+* -A, --show-all
+* -e
+* -t
+* -v, --show-nonprinting

+Feedback from more experienced zig developers is verry welcome.
+If you find any bug or you see some non-idiomatic costructs please let me know.

 ## Usage
 see [src/USAGE.txt](https://github.com/SuSonicTH/zigcat/blob/master/src/USAGE.txt)